History of platinum

 The great high priestess Shepenupet is buried in a magnificent sarcophagus decorated with gold and platinum hieroglyphics.
 A small document casket made of platinum is also placed in her tomb.

-100 bc
+100 BC

 Pre-Incan adornments

-Platinum and gold were is used to create ceremonial jewellery by ancient South American civilizations: the most famous being the Incas, Platinum is lost to mankind for two millenia.
+Platinum and gold is used to create ceremonial jewellery by ancient South American civilizations: the most famous being the Incas, Platinum is lost to mankind for two millenia.

 1590